developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 Zebra reviewed this approach with Google and with several key EMM Vendors and this approach has now been approved and is being promoted by Google as the recommended approach for use by OEMs to publish extended functionality and for use by EMMs to utilize extended functionality published by OEMs.

-### Tier 1 agents
+### Tier-1 agents

-All Tier 1 EMMs will need to begin migrating to a more modern approach since Zebra will began phasing out support for Signed agents in Nougat and will have discontinued all such support as of Oreo.
+All Tier-1 EMMs will need to begin migrating to a more modern approach since Zebra will began phasing out support for Signed agents in Nougat and will have discontinued all such support as of Oreo.

 Already signed EMM agents can continue to be used to manage Zebra devices running Android versions that support Signed agents.